 Number of Polygraphed Sex Offender Probationers

-Analysis of results and challenges: During FY2013, the use of polygraph examinations was conducted statewide in all Probation/Parole Offices that supervise sex offenders.
-During FY2013, a total of 442 convicted sex offenders on community supervision participated in a total of 729 polygraph exams.
+Analysis of results and challenges: During FY2014, the use of polygraph examinations was conducted statewide in all Probation/Parole Offices that supervise sex offenders.
+During FY2014, a total of 454 convicted sex offenders on community supervision participated in a total of 730 polygraph exams.

-Of the 442 sex offenders on community supervision who participated in the sex offender management program, three (3) offenders have pending new felony sexual charges still in court.
-One (1) offender has a pending felony charge of misconduct with a weapon.
-Two (2) were convicted of a new misdemeanor sexual crimes; indecent exposure and indecent viewing.
-Nineteen (19) other offenders were charged and convicted of new misdemeanor offenses with charges ranging from driving offenses, theft, driving under the influence, and domestic violence.
+Of the 454 sex offenders on community supervision who participated in the sex offender management program, two (2) offenders have pending new felony sexual charges still in court.
+One (1) offender has a pending new misdemeanor charge of sexual abuse of a minor in the Third Degree.
+Thirteen (13) other offenders were charged or convicted of new misdemeanor offenses with charges ranging from driving offenses, driving under the influence, drug offenses, and domestic violence.

 This data indicates the success of this program in assisting probation officers with intervening prior to the commission of new sexual offenses and ensuring public safety.

 As it is for many community-based programs and services, Alaska’s geography and identification of qualified providers will continue to be a major challenge in statewide program operations.